~12 min read

 All Objects

-Pro Tips for Extensibility Layer Objects
+Practical Conventions for Extensibility Objects

 Start with Single-Report